H-SM/React-NATO/README.md

 If you have questions, encounter issues, or need assistance with React Native, feel free to [create an issue](https://github.com/H-SM/react-NATO/issues).
 We're here to help!

-## License

-Happy learning and coding in React Native!
+*Happy learning and coding in React Native!*